 Collectively, our affiliates generated $37,500 in sales for us.
 In addition, getting links from all of these affiliates also increased our domain authority and improved our SEO.

-BootstrapBay was a phenomenal learning experience and generated enough revenue so I could quit my day job to go all-in on entrepreneurship.
+BootstrapBay was a phenomenal learning experience and generated enough revenue so I could take a year off from my day job and eventually go all-in on entrepreneurship.